How Much Can You Make Dropshipping? A Look Into Dropshipping Success Models

 Example of Taking Dropshipping to the Highest Level

 Many people don’t realize that dropshipping can be the start to a billion dollar business.
 Are we at this level?
 No, of course not – and I’m not sure that I’d ever want to be.
+But it's worth knowing what kind of a success story you could build.

-But I can always point to one major company’s case study that began with dropshipping and still has very strong roots in it today.
+To that end, I can always point to one major company’s case study that began with dropshipping and still has very strong roots in it today.

 I know this because I had a look at the shipping and return policy.
 It states: